mezeitamas/brokenrobot.xyz/content/posts/url-redirect-with-amazon-cloudfront-and-amazon-route-53/index.md

 Unfortunately these diagrams do not tell anything about how can we access the website.
 For example, via **https://my-website.com** or through **https://www.my-website.com**?

-In the previous article, in [Step 9: Create DNS record](/blog/advanced-static-website-hosting-with-amazon-s3-and-cloudfront#step-9-create-dns-record) we created only a single **A** record which points to **https://www.my-website.com**.
+This detail is hidden in the previous post, in [Step 9: Create DNS record](/blog/advanced-static-website-hosting-with-amazon-s3-and-cloudfront#step-9-create-dns-record).
+We created only a single **A** record which points to **https://www.my-website.com**.
 So the website is only reachable via the mentioned URL!
+Attempting to access the website via the apex domain (**https://my-website.com**) results in an error.

 ### What can we improve?

 We made a decision and the website is only reachable through **https://www.my-website.com** and NOT via **https://my-website.com**.
 In this way everything is simple and easy, no SEO issues, like search engine indexing and duplicate content.

-However the UX is negatively affected.
-Not every visitor likes to type in **www** or sometomes they simple forget to type it in.
+However the UX is affected negatively.
+Not every visitor likes to type in **www** or sometomes they simple forget to do it.
 This can lead to an ugly "website is not reachable" error message which is not professional and can give the impression that the website does not exist.

 How can we prevent this without compromising SEO?